 Mike Pompeo, previously the director of the Central Intelligence Agency and before that the U.S. representative for Kansas’s 4th District, was sworn in as Trump’s second secretary of state in April 2018 after the ousting of former secretary Rex Tillerson.
-Since then, Pompeo has supported the president’s obstruction of congressional oversight, has infused State Department policy with conservative and religious ideology, and has undertaken media-centric trips to his home state, fueling speculation about a future Senate run.
+For the remainder of Trump’s time in office, Pompeo supported the president’s obstruction of congressional oversight, infused State Department policy with conservative and religious ideology, and undertook media-centric trips to his home state, fueling speculation about a future Senate run.

 American Oversight has been investigating Pompeo’s political influences and communications with outside groups so as to better understand how his ambitions and connections may have impacted U.S. policy during his tenure.
 We have sued the State Department and the CIA for records of Pompeo’s communications and calendars, and filed a lawsuit against Pompeo for his failure to preserve and recover records from a 2017 meeting between Trump and Russian President Vladimir Putin, which were unlawfully seized by the president.